 - Or, perhaps society can transfer the 95% of ownership of the machines down to the people.

 - Or, we will find ways to reduce the numbers of the people on our planet… which, given the Earth’s massive over-population, may not be a bad idea.
 Then the Earth itself has a chance to live as well as the humans who walk on Earth.

 - Or, perhaps we can have people work 20 hours a week instead of the present 40, 50, or 60!
 We could do that as a near-term transition, at least.

-Readers may ask: How does this advocacy of redistribution square with the Book of G>O>D> opposition to the “radical sharing” proposed by Jesus (See our Essay, Why Radical Sharing and Love Don’t Work)?
+Readers may ask: How does this advocacy of redistribution square with the Our Way’s opposition to the “radical sharing” proposed by Jesus?
+(See our Essay, Radical Sharing & Universal Love Don’t Work.)
 It is consistent because this radical redistribution would take place after the machines are doing nearly everything; whereas Jesus’ redistribution was long, long before that.
 Jesus was way too early.

 Leaving Planet Earth

 Perhaps many humans will opt to leave the Earth for other inhabitable planets and moons.
 There, people could lead exciting physical lives of exploration, construction, and terra-formation – lives like many men and women were able to lead the from time of Christ until the settling of the Great American West.